 My experience taught me that no matter how sincere our faith or how pure our intentions, an affair can happen to any of us.
 None of us will ever reach a level of spiritual maturity where we can relax and trust our flesh.
-Scripture warns us that “the flesh is weak” (Mt.
-26:41) and that Satan lies in wait to trip us up (1 Pet.
-5:8).
-If King David, the “man after [God’s] own heart” (1 Sam.
-13:14), fell into adultery, can we consider ourselves immune to the temptation?
+Scripture warns us that “the flesh is weak” (Matthew 26:41) and that Satan lies in wait to trip us up (1 Peter 5:8).
+If King David, the “man after [God’s] own heart” (1 Samuel 13:14), fell into adultery, can we consider ourselves immune to the temptation?

 Fortunately, there are ways we can guard ourselves against an affair.
 The first step is to recognize the lies Satan plants in our minds that may propel us in that direction.
 Here are five falsehoods that Satan used to lead me down the path toward adultery …and the truths that eventually set me free.

 Lie #1: What I think about doesn’t matter as long as don’t act on it.